-Set forth below are the Directors, nominees for Directors and officers of the Fund, and their respective ages, business addresses, positions and terms of office, principal occupations during the past five years, and other directorships held by them at October 20, 2020.
+Set forth below are the Directors, nominees for Directors and officers of the Fund, and their respective ages, business addresses, positions and terms of office, principal occupations during the past five years, and other directorships held by them at October 13, 2021.
 Messrs.
 Harris, Hellerman, Lunder and Walden are each not considered an "interested person" of the Fund within the meaning of the Investment Company Act of 1940, as amended (the "1940 Act") (each an "Independent Director").
 Prior to April 1, 2020, Mr. Hellerman was considered an "interested person" of the Fund within the meaning of the 1940 Act because he served as the Fund's Chief Compliance Officer.
 Messrs.
 Dakos and Goldstein are each considered Interested Directors because of their affiliation with the Adviser and their positions as officers of the Fund.
 In the past 10 years, there have been no legal proceedings against any of the directors, nominees or officers and none that are pending.

-Name, Address and Age Position(s) Held with the Fund Term of Office and Length of Time Served Principal Occupation During the Past Five Years STED DIRECTOR NOMI Number of Portfolios in Fund Complex Overseen by Director Other Directorships held by Director or Nominee for Director During the Past 5 Years Andrew President as of Member of the Adviser 1 Chairman, Swiss Helvetia Dakos (54) October 2009.
-2009 since 2009; Principal of the former general partner of several private investment partnerships in the Bulldog Investors group of private funds.
-Fund, Inc.; Trustee, Crossroads Liquidating Trust; Trustee, High Income Securities Fund; Director, Brookfield DTLA Fund Office Trust Investor, Inc.; Director, Emergent Capital, Inc. (until 2017); Director, The Mexico Equity and Income Fund, Inc. (until 2015).
-Phillip Goldstein (75) Chairman and Secretary as of October 2009.
-1 year; Since 2009 Member of the Adviser since 2009; Principal of the former general partner of several private investment partnerships in the Bulldog Investors group of private funds.
-1 Trustee, Crossroads Liquidating Trust; Chairman, Mexico Equity and Income Fund, Inc.; Director, MVC Capital, Inc.; Chairman, High Income Securities Fund; Director, Brookfield DTLA Fund Office Trust Investor, Inc.; Director, Swiss Helvetia Fund, Inc.; Chairman, Emergent Capital, Inc. (until 2017).
+Name, Address and Age Position(s) Held with the Fund Term of Office and Length of Time Served Principal Occupation During the Past Five Years Number of Portfolios in Fund Complex Overseen by Director Other Directorships held by Director or Nominee for Director During the Past 5 Years STED DIRECTOR NOMI Andrew Dakos (55) President as of October 2009.
+1 year; Since 2009 Partner of the Adviser since 2009; Principal of the former general partner of several private investment partnerships in the Bulldog Investors group of private funds.
+1 Chairman, Swiss Helvetia Fund, Inc.; Trustee, Crossroads Liquidating Trust (until 2020); Trustee, High Income Securities Fund; Director, Brookfield DTLA Fund Office Trust Investor, Inc.; Director, Emergent Capital, Inc. (until 2017).
+Phillip Goldstein (76) Chairman and Secretary as of October 2009.
+1 year; Since 2009 Partner of the Adviser since 2009; Principal of the former general partner of several private investment partnerships in the Bulldog Investors group of private funds.
+1 Trustee, Crossroads Liquidating Trust (until 2020); Chairman, Mexico Equity and Income Fund, Inc.; Director, MVC Capital, Inc. (until 2020); Chairman, High Income Securities Fund; Director, Brookfield DTLA Fund Office Trust Investor, Inc.; Director, Swiss Helvetia Fund, Inc.; Chairman, Emergent Capital, Inc. (until 2017).